-Whenever any idea is taken from a specific work, even when the student writes the idea entirely in his own words, there must be a footnote giving credit to the author responsible for the idea.
+Whenever any idea is taken from a specific work, even when the student writes the idea entirely in his or her own words, there must be a footnote giving credit to the author responsible for the idea.
 Of course methods of documentation vary, and it is possible to cite in the text itself rather than a footnote.
-The point is that the student should give credit when credit is due and that he should give the credit in a manner specified by the instructor or the department.
+The point is that the student should give credit when credit is due and that he or she should give the credit in a manner specified by the instructor of the course or the department.

 The student is entirely responsible for knowing and following the principles of paraphrasing.
 "In paraphrasing you are expressing the ideas of another writer in your own words.
 A good paraphrase preserves the sense of the original, but not the form.
 It does not retain the sentence patterns and merely substitute synonyms for the original words, nor does it retain the original words and merely alter the sentence patterns.
 It is a genuine restatement.
 Invariably it should be briefer than the source."*